BattlesnakeOfficial/starter-snake-python/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `move` function inside [server.py](server.py#L37).
+Locate the `move` function inside [server.py](server.py#L48).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and decide where your Battlesnake should move next.
+Your Battlesnakes move logic lives in [server_logic.py](server_logic.py#L37).
+This is the code you will want to edit.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.